-Chaperons are the specialized proteins that help in the process of folding of polypeptide chains.
+Chaperons are the specialized proteins that help in the process of folding polypeptide chains.
 They interact with the polypeptide chain at various stages during the process of folding.
 These proteins bind to the hydrophobic amino acids of a polypeptide chain and prevent its folding until the synthesis is completed.
 Some chaperons form a cage-like structure.
 Polypeptide chain that is to be folded enter the cage, binds to its core via hydrophobic interactions, folds and gets released.

 The important characteristic properties of globular proteins are mentioned below.

-Globular proteins are highly soluble in aqueous environment because of the structural arrangement of amino acids.
+Globular proteins are highly soluble in an aqueous environment because of the structural arrangement of amino acids.
 As mentioned earlier, hydrophilic amino acids are present on the surface of globular proteins while the hydrophobic amino acids are buried inside.
 Interactions among the polar groups on the surface of proteins and the polar water molecules contribute to their increased solubility.